Jane Pauley: CBS

 On April 27, 2014, following an appearance during a "where are they now" segment and interview on CBS Sunday Morning, Pauley began contributing to the show as a correspondent and occasional substitute host.
 Pauley has been a guest host on CBS This Morning and has also filled in for Scott Pelley on the CBS Evening News.
 It was announced on September 25, 2016, that Pauley would take over as host of CBS Sunday Morning following the retirement of Charles Osgood.
 "We first got to know Jane when we did a story about her on Sunday Morning," said Rand Morrison, the show's executive producer, in a statement.
 "Our viewers immediately responded by suggesting she belonged on Sunday Morning permanently.
 And – as is so often the case, they were right.
 She's a dedicated, experienced broadcast journalist.
 But – every bit as important – she's a delight to work with.
 A worthy successor – and a perfect fit."

 Pauley began her role as host on October 9, 2016, nearly 40 years to the day since her debut on Today.

 Accolades

-Pauley is the recipient of 2 Daytime Emmy Awards in 2015 and 2019 and a 2002 News & Documentary Emmy Award as well as the Walter Cronkite Award for Excellence in Journalism.

-From 1981-1983, Bonnie Tiburzi put on three “Women of Accomplishment” luncheons for the Wings Club honoring certain women, including Pauley.
+Pauley is the recipient of the 2024 Lifetime Achievement Award, along with 10 other News and Documentary Emmy Awards, throughout her career.

+Walter Cronkite Award for Excellence in Journalism in 2007.

-Radio and Television News Directors Association's Paul White Award for Lifetime Contribution to Electronic Journalism.
+Radio-Television News Directors Association's Paul White Award for Lifetime Contribution to Electronic Journalism.

 Edward R. Murrow Award for Outstanding Achievement.

 Inducted into the Broadcast and Cable Hall of Fame in 1998.

 Gracie Allen Award for Outstanding Achievement by an Individual from American Women in Radio and Television.

 The first international Matrix Award from the Association for Women in Communications (1998).

 The National Alliance on Mental Illness (NAMI) Rana and Ken Purdy Award.

+Poynter Medal for Lifetime Achievement from the Poynter Institute in 2025.